-With one million deaths per year due to malnutrition alone, and 5 millions dying from easily preventable diseases (like Diptheria, Whooping Cough, Tetanus, Poliomyclitis and Measles), death is perhaps a better fate than that which awaits those who survive after five years.
+With one million deaths per year due to malnutrition alone, and 5 millions dying from easily preventable diseases (like Diptheria, Whooping Cough, Tetanus, Poliomyelitis and Measles), death is perhaps a better fate than that which awaits those who survive after five years.

-It has been said that the child in India has as much chance of reaching the age of 5 years as a child in a developed country has of reaching the age of 35-40 years.

-Of those who survive, 1.5 million are destitute and over 10 million are employed in hard and often demanding labour.
-Infant death rates (122/1000) are five times higher in rural areas and every tenth child in India is handicapped.
+It has been said that the child in India has as much chance of reaching the age of 5 years as a child in a developed country has of reaching the age of 35 - 40 years.
+Of those who survive, 1.5 million are destitute and over 10 million are employed in hard and often demandin labour.

-The picture of South East Asia is hardly different in various countries:
+The picture of South East Asia is hardly different

-1. NEPAL, the Himalayan Mountain Kingdom with a 12 million population,
+1. In MBAL, the Himalayan Mountain Kingdom with a 12 million population,

-37% of all deaths occur in infants

-56% of the total population is below five years and

-67% are below 15 years.
+37% of all deaths occur in infants 56% of the total population is below five years and 67% are below 15 years.
 At 7-8 years age, only 30% of children are in schools.